tensorflow/tfjs/tfjs-inference/README.md

 # TensorFlow.js Inference API

-This package exposes a minimal set of features for model inferencing through cli in a Node env.
+This package provides a cli tool for model inferencing in a Node env.
 Additionally, the package is compiled to a binary with the same functionality, which allows to use tfjs for ML tasks in any envs and platforms.

-**Note**: Currently, this package is under development, we are making effort to make it perfect.
-Please file a bug if you encounter any or open feature requests in issues.
+The tool can be used to validate TFJS model execution against python results.

+**Note**: This package is under development.

 ## How to use